Heroic Old-School Roleplaying

 Encounter Procedure

-1. Check Stealth: Referee rolls for stealth, if applicable.
+1. Check Stealth: GM rolls for stealth, if applicable.

 • Each side that’s being relatively stealthy (quiet, douses torches, etc.) has a base 2-in-6 chance of not being spotted.